 We must be very careful of what we say about a man or woman of God, even when they make a mistake or have a human moment.
 Notice that God did not tell David that he could no longer be king even after he slept with Uriah’s wife and then had him killed (2 Samuel 12).
 David suffered the consequences, but that did not disqualify his anointing.

 When I’m honest with myself.
 Much of what I complain about is the consequences of my own mistakes and actions.
 Yes, there are things that happen beyond our control.
 Misfortunes, storms, sicknesses etc. But, many times we will find ourselves complaining about relationships, jobs, purchases, situations and circumstances that either we prayed for or God gave us to benefit us.

-As early as in the garden of Eden, rather than accept his responsibility for choosing to eat the fruit himself, he blamed his wife…
+As early as in the garden of Eden, rather than accept his responsibility for choosing to eat the fruit himself, Adam blamed his wife…

 Genesis 3:12New King James Version (NKJV)

 12 Then the man said, “The woman whom You gave to be with me, she gave me of the tree, and I ate.

 As I mentioned earlier, when we express our dissatisfaction through complaining, and a negative mood and attitude, it can become our character.
 This is very important…

 When we react with negativity we have allowed that to become our testimony in that situation.
 When we allow our complaints to become go beyond moods to attitudes, we can allow that to become or come across as our character, especially in the limited context of other people’s exposure to us, or what they hear about us.
 Our character or perceived character can become our testimony.